Below is an outline of the Disaster Recovery Process followed by Delib. This process is in place 24/7, 365 days of the year.

 When?
 This depends on the complexity of the problem, but our target resolution times are set out in our Service Level Agreement.

 6. Reporting, documentation and tidying up

-Once the problem has been resolved, the account manager will provide a written report for affected customers and Delib reference.
+Once the problem has been resolved, the account manager will provide a written account for affected customers and Delib reference.
 This will include:

 - How the problem was detected

 - The scope of the problem and how it may have affected end-user interaction